-The State may include additional objectives from the national priorities or emphasis areas identified in the MCSAP CVSP Planning Memorandum as applicable.
+The State may include additional objectives from the national priorities or emphasis areas identified in the NOFO as applicable.
 In addition, the State may include any State-specific CMV problems identified in the State that will be addressed with MCSAP funding.
-Some examples may include hazardous materials objectives, Electronic Logging Device (ELD) implementation, and crash reduction for a specific segment of industry, etc.
+Some examples may include human trafficking/smuggling initiatives, work zone safety details, hazardous materials objectives, Electronic Logging Device (ELD) implementation, and crash reduction for a specific segment of industry, etc.

-Describe any State-specific objective(s) identified for FY 2021 - 2023.
+Describe any State-specific objective(s) identified for FY 2024 - 2026.
 Click on "Add New Activity" to enter information on each State-specific objective.
 This is an optional section and only required if a State has identified a specific State problem planned to be addressed with grant funding.